 A wedding photographer isn’t just working the eight to ten hours of the actual wedding.
 The process starts long before that and continues long after:

-Wedding photographers invest tens of thousands of dollars into their equipment.
+Wedding photographers invest tens of twenties of thousands of dollars into their equipment.
 High-end cameras, multiple lenses, flashes, lighting setups, memory cards, and backup systems are all essential.
 Unlike a studio photographer who can control the environment, we have to be prepared for any lighting condition—dark churches, bright midday sun, candlelit receptions.

 And because there are no second chances in wedding photography, we have to carry backups of everything.
 If a camera fails mid-ceremony, we need another one ready immediately.
 That level of preparedness comes at a cost.